 Statewide Convenings

-Ten statewide convenings were held to support regional implementation by sharing innovative program designs and be a catalyst for a long-term community of practice that will create a peer to peer collaborative information network.
+Ten statewide convenings were held in 2023 to support regional implementation by sharing innovative program designs and be a catalyst for a long-term community of practice that will create a peer to peer collaborative information network.